Archived-Repositorie/MosaicCore/README.md

 # MosaicCore Documentation
 ## What is MosaicCore?
-MosaicCore is a loader/library designed as the core for MosaicMC, providing a foundation for implementing features.
-It can be seen as a plugin loader or an extended library for Fabric.
+MosaicCore is a core of framework designed as the core for MosaicMC, providing a foundation for implementing features.
 ## Usage
 1. Add the Modrinth repository to your `build.gradle` file:
 ```groovy